charlierobin/Cinder/README.md

 Originally inspired by a need for “Screen” when I was mucking around with lens flare effects.
 (And yes, they are supposed to match, as closely as possible, the Adobe Photoshop/After Effects layer modes.)

+Also starting to work on:

+* Brightness
+* Contrast
+* Gamma
+* Greyscale Extended
+* Gradient
+* Chromakey

 ### Please note that if you are after the **PROPER** Cinder code etc, this is where you go ...

 ### Cinder 0.9.3dev: [libcinder.org](http://libcinder.org)